Free Kitchen Hacks eBook

 Melt your butter first and then allow it to cool for a couple of minutes before adding it to your dough mixture.

-You can melt the butter in the microwave starting with 20 seconds, stirring, and then heating in ten-second intervals, stirring in between until completely melted.
+You can do so in the microwave starting with 20 seconds, stirring, and then heating in ten-second intervals, stirring in between until completely melted.

 Otherwise, you can melt it in a small pot on the stove over low heat.